sunfishcode/basic-text/docs/Unicode.md

 ## Conversion

-### String Conversion, Infallible
+### From byte sequence to Unicode string

-To convert a byte sequence into a Unicode String in a manner that always succeeds but potentially loses information about invalid encodings:
+To convert a byte sequence into a Unicode string in a manner that always succeeds but potentially loses information about invalid encodings:
  - Perform [U+FFFD Substitution of Maximal Subparts].